-Login type Helpdesk details Individual Shareholders holding securities in Demat mode with CDSL Members facing any technical issue in login can contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia. comor contact at 022- 23058738 and 22-23058542-43.
-Individual Shareholders holding securities in Demat mode with NSDL Members facing any technical issue in login can contact NSDL helpdesk by sending a request at evoting@nsdl.co.in or call at toll free no.: 1800 1020 990 and 1800 22 44 30
+Login type Helpdesk details Individual Members facing any technical issue Shareholders in login can contact CDSL helpdesk holding securities by sending a request at helpdesk. in Demat mode e evoting@cdslindia.com or contact with CDSL toll free no. 1800 22 55 33 Individual Members facing any technical issue Shareholders in login can contact NSDL helpdesk holding securities by sending a request at evoting@ in Demat mode nsdl.co.in or call at toll free no.: 1800 with NSDL 1020 990 and 1800 22 44 30